 not start any of the SQL nodes with the

-(before MySQL 8.0.26) enabled.
+(prior to NDB 8.0.26) enabled.
 This type of circular replication

 scheme for NDB Cluster, in which the line of replication (again

 indicated by the curved arrows in the diagram) is discontinuous,